 Finally, if you’d rather just poison your bamboo and make the problem go away without having to get your hands dirty, I’ve got some bad news for you.
 Bamboo is resilient, and saturating your back yard with bleach, salt and Round-up is not the solution.
 In the end, that will just create more problems.
 So skip those desperate measures, and get ready to dig.

-If it’s a short cut your looking for, try picking up the phone and calling a local landscaper or bamboo specialist to do the job for you.
+If it’s a short cut you’re looking for, try picking up the phone and calling a local landscaper or bamboo specialist to do the job for you.
 Otherwise, here’s what you need to do.

 Removing bamboo: Come prepared